NaabSunde/RentukkaGym/README.md

 #### Equipment
 - [ ] Fix the benches to each other or to the floor to prevent them from moving.
+    - Update: Asked Soihtu to install rubber pads to the other bench to stop it from shifting.
-- [ ] Change the narrower benches' padding to a wider one
+- [ ] Change the narrower benches' padding to a wider one.
 - **Purchases:**
   - [ ] Step board
   - [ ] Medicine balls